Settling down in SG as a foreigner

 Here’s how it works:

-- You can make a contribution to top up your SRS account as many times a year as you like, up to a maximum of S$15,300 for Singaporean citizens/PRs, and S$35,700 for foreigners.
+You can make a contribution to top up your SRS account as many times a year as you like, up to an annual limit of $15,300 for Singaporean citizens/PRs, and $35,700 for foreigners.

 Life in Singapore can be affordable and exciting, if you manage to have a grasp over your finances early and seize opportunities to save and manage your money more effectively!